RagedUnicorn/docker-jenkins/README.md

 # docker-jenkins

-> A docker base to build a container for Jenkins based on Alpine Linux
+> A docker base image to build a container for Jenkins based on Alpine Linux

+## Version

+* Jenkins 2

-### Using the image
+## Using the image

 #### Start container